Pentecostal Beliefs, Doctrines & Practices

 by Pastor Jim Feeney, Ph.D.

 There is revival occurring in various localities around the world.
 One highly respected researcher estimates that 80% of these revival fires in the United States are Pentecostal-charismatic in nature.
 He states further that outside the USA, virtually 100% of current, major revival activity is Pentecostal-charismatic.

-•• Almost all of the world’s 50 largest churches embrace Pentecostal beliefs, doctrines, and practices.
+- •• Most of the world’s 50 largest churches embrace Pentecostal beliefs, doctrines, and practices.
 Spirit-filled churches are the norm, not the exception, among the world's largest Christian congregations.

 •• What is this all about?
 What does "Pentecostalism" mean?
 What do Pentecostals believe?
-What is the essence of Pentecostal doctrine that might help explain these dramatic events?
+What is the essence of Pentecostal theology that might help explain these dramatic events?
 What is a Pentecostal Christian?
 To those questions we will devote the rest of this sermon today.